DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 * [learn about tax](https://www.gov.uk/income-tax)
 * learn about [indefinite leave to remain](https://www.gov.uk/indefinite-leave-to-remain)

-## Learn about life as a teacher in England

-If you’ve successfully used the [Apply for QTS in England](https://apply-for-qts-in-england.education.gov.uk/eligibility/start) service, and have less than 2 years’ teaching experience, you can get valuable support and mentoring through the [early career framework](https://www.gov.uk/government/publications/early-career-framework).

-[Read other teachers’ stories](/blog) and research the [English curriculum](https://www.gov.uk/national-curriculum) and [teachers’ standards](https://www.gov.uk/government/publications/teachers-standards).

-### Meet non-UK citizens who have made the move to teach in England

-<iframe width="560" height="315" src="https://www.youtube.com/embed/owLXaeerFy8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Contact

 The Department for Education (DfE) does not employ teachers directly.
 Do not send us your CV, as we will not be able to help you find a teaching job.

-Please do not email to ask when the country where you qualified as a teacher or your subject specialism will be added to the [Apply for QTS in England](https://apply-for-qts-in-england.education.gov.uk/eligibility/start) service.
-We’ll publish that information on [A fairer approach to awarding QTS to overseas teachers](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers/a-fairer-approach-to-awarding-qts-to-overseas-teachers--2#) as new countries and subjects are added.
+Please do not email to ask when a country or subject will be added to the list for QTS in England.
+We’ll [publish updates as new countries and subjects are added](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers/a-fairer-approach-to-awarding-qts-to-overseas-teachers--2#).

 If you have general questions about the information on this page, you can email us at teach.inengland@education.gov.uk.